pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 There is also option to set the cutout extent specifying `x` and `y` values directly.
 However, these values will overwrite values extracted from the countries shape.
 Which means that nothing prevents `build_cutout` to extract data which has no relation to the requested countries.
 Please use direct definition of `x` and `y` only if you really understand what and why you are doing.

+Note please that if you create the cutout for a certain year (let say 2013) and want to run scenarios for a subset of the year 2013, you don't need to rerun the `build_cutout` as the cuotout still contains all the hours of the requsted year.
+The workflow will automatically subset the cutout archive to extract data for the particular timeframes.
+If you instead you want to run the 2014 scenario, then rerun `build_cutout` is needed.

+In case you need model a number of years, a convenient approach, may be to create the cutout for the whole period under interest (e.g. 2013-2015) so that you don't need to build any additional cutouts.
+Note, however, that the disk requirements increase.

 3. Build a natura.tiff raster
 -----------------------------